Application Document Checklist

 Question: Will the case officer request additional information and/or documents for my visa application?

-All cases, including those relying on exceptional circumstances, need to be presented in full.
+It is your responsibility to ensure that a complete application is provided to the Department.
+All cases, including those relying on exceptional circumstances, need to be lodged in full.
 It should not be anticipated that the case officer will consult you before making a decision.
-In some instances the case officer may want to clarify something on the application, but contact from the case officer after lodgement and in advance of the decision should not be an expectation.
+In some rare instances the case officer may want to clarify something on the application, but contact from the case officer after lodgement and in advance of the decision should not be an expectation.

 Question: In the past I have lodged applications with less documentation than what is prescribed in the document checklist.
 Do I really need to provide all the documents in the checklist?